Farhadesfandiar/Farhadesfandiar/README.md

  :+1: C++

 :+1: Experienced in building and interacting with RESTful APIs and data modeling.
-:+1: Hands in Crypto area, running full nodes in Ethereum, Bitcoin, Tron networks :+1: An advanced understanding of the programming concept object-oriented and problem-solving.
+:+1: Hands in Crypto area, running full nodes in Ethereum, Bitcoin, Tron networks.
+Implementing web3, RPC, Infura in dApp.
+:+1: Strong knowledge of common algorithms and data structures.
+:+1: An advanced understanding of the programming concept object-oriented and problem-solving.

 <!--